siberianfox/tinygwiki/TinyG-Boot-Loader.md

 If this all worked you will see the Spindle Direction light flash for about 3 seconds then TinyG will deliver its startup messages.

 ## Compiling the Boot Loader for TinyG
-Use these instructions if you want to change the xboot-boot.hex file.
+Use these instructions if you want to change the xboot.hex file.
 If all you want to do is flash it onto TinyG see the previous section.

 Step 1.
 The command line you need is:<br>
 `make conf\x192a3.conf.mk`